Eder (Fulda): Edersee Dam

 The Edersee Dam is situated below the town of Waldeck.
-It is constructed of rock and concrete, and is 47 m high and 400 m long.
+The rock-and-concrete dam is 47 m high and 400 m long.
 It was completed in 1914; in 2014 its 100th birthday was celebrated.
 It forms the Edersee lake, which is 27 km long and contains 200 million cubic metres of water.
-This is used to generate hydroelectricity and to regulate water levels for shipping on the Weser river.
+This is used to generate hydroelectricity and regulate water levels for shipping on the Weser river.

-At low water in late summer, and during dry years, the remnants of three villages (Asel, Bringhausen, and Berich) and a bridge across the original river bed, which was submerged when the lake was filled in 1914, can be seen.
+At low water in late summer, and during dry years, the remnants of three villages (Asel, Bringhausen, and Berich) and a bridge across the original riverbed, which was submerged when the lake was filled in 1914, can be seen.
 Descendants of those buried there go to visit the graves of their ancestors.

 Destruction of the Eder dam

 Animation of the principle of the bouncing bomb.
 The bomb is dropped close to the surface of the lake.
 Because it is moving almost horizontally, at high velocity and with backspin, it bounces several times instead of sinking.
 Each bounce is smaller than the previous one.
 The "bomb run" is calculated so that at its final bounce, the bomb will reach close to the target, where it sinks.
 A depth charge causes it to explode at the right depth, creating destructive shockwaves.

 On the night of the 17 May 1943, Avro Lancaster bombers of the RAF 617 Squadron used specially developed bouncing bombs (codename: Upkeep) that were engineered by Barnes Wallis.
 They were used to destroy the Möhne and Eder dams, as part of Operation Chastise.
 The dam was repaired and in use again before the end of the year.
 The story of the raid was documented by the 1955 film called The Dam Busters.